WasmEdge/docs/docs/develop/javascript/tensorflow.md

 ## Build it yourself

-Following the instructions, you will be able to build a WASI-NN enabled JavaScript interpreter for WasmEdge.
+Following the instructions, you can build a WASI-NN enabled JavaScript interpreter for WasmEdge.
 Make sure you have installed GCC.
 If you don't, run the following command line.

 ```bash
 # Install GCC